hfolcot/lyrics-finder/README.md

 Users who wish to look up the lyrics of a specific song can do so by using Lyric Finder.

-The user can search by artist or by song and is returned a list of results which they can then navigate through to find the lyrics of the song they are looking for.
+The user can search by artist or by song and is returned a list of results through which they can navigate to find the lyrics of the song they are looking for.

 The page is now live at https://hfolcot.github.io/lyrics-finder/